What is GOS?

 How does GOS work?

-Instead of consuming live strains of bacteria in a probiotic supplement, a prebiotic such as GOS feeds the good bacteria that you already have in your gut, acting as a fertiliser.
-Bifidobacteria, is an important bacteria which contributes to many important processes in your body, including digestion, immunity and cognition, and its numbers in the gut naturally decrease as we age.
+Bifidobacteria is an important bacteria which contributes to many essential processes in your body, including digestion, immunity and cognition, and its numbers in the gut naturally decrease as we age.
+As ‘friendly’ bacteria thrive, there is less room in the gut for ‘harmful’ bacteria to take hold.

 Commercially available GOS, like Bimuno, is manufactured by adding an enzyme to lactose** in controlled conditions, which ensures that it offers a consistent prebiotic effect in every dose.
 Different GOS supplements are produced from different enzymes and therefore the effects may vary.